virtualidentityag/vi-frontend-hub/src/automation.md

 <img src="./assets/gorilla_badge.svg" width="30%" height="auto" alt="groovy_gorilla">

 Last chapter you have got more insights in our Biotope Ecosystem and now you are able to use it in our projects and help us improving it.
 That's great!
-In this chapter you will learn more about automation and automation tools like GitHub Actions.
+In this chapter you will learn more about automation and the automation tool GitHub Actions.

 > Goal: You know how to implement an automated workflow with GitHub Actions in your projects.